 Conclusion

 The demise of antitrust enforcement is a story of death by a thousand cuts inflicted in the dark.
 Who inflicted those cuts?
 The circumstantial evidence is most consistent with businesses using lobbying and litigation to influence regulators and judges, and to push Congress to cut the budgets of regulators.
 Business interests were able to take advantage of, or benefited from, a number of external trends, including diminishing public attention to antitrust, the widening gap between government and private-sector compensation, and the new economic thinking that percolated up from academia.
 As for the last factor, the Chicago School antitrust theory never obtained a public following (unlike, for example, academic arguments for deregulation), but it did influence lawyers and economists who obtained positions of authority.
 Business interests prevailed by maintaining pressure over half a century and by fighting across multiple fronts.
-They also benefited from their common interest in avoiding federal oversight, which allowed them to focus their efforts on the Chamber of Commerce and other organizations, and the absence of a natural concentrated constituency in favor of antitrust enforcement.
+They also benefited from their common interest in avoiding federal oversight, which allowed them to focus their efforts on the Chamber of Commerce and other organizations, as well as the absence of a natural concentrated constituency in favor of antitrust enforcement.

 The story could be generalized as one of political mobilization that leads to enactment of laws that institutionalize a popular policy, followed by attrition at the hands of interest groups that oppose the policy.
 Antitrust law is not the only policy that has undergone this process, but it presents an unusually clear example.